Yuri05/developer-docs/ospsuite-r-specifics/collaboration_guide.md

   1.3 Each change should be proposed through a pull request.

 2. Each change or addition to the code should be documented and controlled.
-  2.1 Each change in the code should be reflected in the documentation.
+  2.1 Each change that affects **user experience or outputs** be reflected in the documentation.
 If documentation is not present, then it should be created.
   2.2 Each change should be tested.
 If new cases emerge, then they should be tested, even if some tests are already present.
 If no tests are present, then they should be created.

-3. Each change should be easily reviewable, understandable and accessible.
+3. Each change should be easily reviewable, understandable and traceable.
-  3.1 Each change should have a corresponding entry in the `NEWS` file.
+  3.1 Each change that affects **user experience or outputs** should have a corresponding entry in the `NEWS` file.
   3.2 Each change should be associated with a pull request which scope is limited to the change itself.

 4. Each change must respect the coding style of the project.
   4.1 Each change must respect the coding style of the project as defined in the [R Coding Standards](CODING_STANDARDS_R.md).